 However, it is most likely that you are reading this entry because you are looking for help.
 Unfortunately, we do not have any support information other than our ‘grief’ section.
 A counsellor specialising in grief therapy may be more useful or ladies on our Facebook who may have also had ectopics.
 Only women who have had a similar experience will really relate to you and we do not currently have any direct connections.
 (The one lady in the opening paragraph (Sally’s Story) who was kind enough to write her personal story for us was some time ago.)
 For support or a forum visit ectopicpregnancyfoundation.org (09.09)

-‘It’s one thing to find out you are losing your baby and to want that baby as desperately as any mother, and another thing altogether to find out that your baby is alive, especially if you saw its head and perhaps budding limbs and a heart beating on a scan, and then having to terminate the pregnancy anyway.
+‘It’s one thing to find out you are losing your baby and to want that baby as desperately as any mother.
+It’s another thing altogether to find out that your baby is alive, especially if you saw its head and perhaps budding limbs and a heart beating on a scan, and then having to terminate the pregnancy anyway.
 You will probably also have more difficulty getting support from your friends and family.
 They might be saying things like, “At least you caught it in time and you didn’t die,” when you already know that and what you now need is support for the loss of your baby.’